 To sum up the key to lasting motivation in three sentences, The Motivation Manifesto once again doesn’t disappoint:

 Choose an ambition and, with full force, expect that it is possible and that you can make it happen.
 Give constant attention and committed effort to your dreams, and your motivation will perpetuate itself.
 Demonstrate a positive attitude as you strive for great things and take care to create a supportive environment around you that amplifies your motivation.

 You may also enjoy this post about staying creative and inspired.

 - How do you motivate yourself to live your best life, whatever it is you’d like to accomplish and experience?

-- What books and other learning materials have helped you embrace your dreams (whatever those dreams are)?
+- What resources (books, speakers, methods, etc.) have helped you embrace your dreams (whatever those dreams are)?

 Please share your thoughts, insights, lessons in motivation, and any helpful or hopeful stories of success (on your own terms) with me in the comments.

 Share this post with someone who could use some inspiration today.

-Perhaps if we stop pursuing our dreams, we can finally start living them–living in the energy of that which we most long for.
+Perhaps if we stop pursuing our dreams, we can finally start living them, right now.
 In other words: Embody the shape of the life you love.